Medically reviewed by Vicky Davis, FNP

 While benzocaine is a relatively safe and effective treatment, it does have some side effects you should be aware of, should you choose to use this treatment.

-The most obvious side effect is excessive numbing, which could result in having to postpone sex.
+The most obvious side effect of benzocaine is excessive numbing, which could result in having to postpone sex.

 Many of the most severe side effects manifest as a variety of issues related to your blood, leading to a condition known as methemoglobinemia.